Nearly-Optimal Bandit Learning in Stackelberg Games with Side Information

 \Cref{alg:meta} takes as input a linear contextual bandit algorithm $\cR$, which, (1) when given a (finite) set of actions $U_t$, returns an element $\vv_t \in U_t$ ($\cR.\rec()$) and (2) updates its internal parameters when given an action $\vv_t$ and a realized utility $u_t \in [-1, 1]$ ($\cR.\obs()$).
-Finally, while the leader's action space $\Delta(\cA_l)$ is infinitely large (and thus, so is the dual space $\Tilde{U}_t := \{\vu(\vz_t, \vx) \; : \; \vx \in \Delta(\cA_l)\}$), the leader incurs essentially no loss in utility by restricting themselves to a finite (but exponentially-large) set of context-dependent points $\cE_t$ (defined in~\Cref{sec:compute}), which roughly correspond to the set of extreme points of convex polytopes which are induced by the followers' best-responses.\footnote{More details on how $\cE_t$ is defined may be found in~\Cref{sec:compute}.} As such, our algorithm operates on the set of utility vectors $U_t := \{\vu(\vz_t, \vx) \; : \; \vx \in \cE_t \}$ in each round.\footnote{This is important, as the regret minimizers we instantiate~\Cref{alg:meta} with in~\Cref{sec:contexts} and~\Cref{sec:followers} both require the action set to be finite.}\looseness-1
+Finally, while the leader's action space $\Delta(\cA_l)$ is infinitely large (and thus, so is the dual space $\Tilde{U}_t := \{\vu(\vz_t, \vx) \; : \; \vx \in \Delta(\cA_l)\}$), the leader incurs essentially no loss in utility by restricting themselves to a finite (but exponentially-large) set of context-dependent points $\cE_t$, which roughly correspond to the set of extreme points of convex polytopes which are induced by the followers' best-responses.
+As such, our algorithm operates on the set of utility vectors $U_t := \{\vu(\vz_t, \vx) \; : \; \vx \in \cE_t \}$ in each round.\footnote{This is important, as the regret minimizers we instantiate~\Cref{alg:meta} with in~\Cref{sec:contexts} and~\Cref{sec:followers} both require the action set to be finite.}\looseness-1

-\subsection{Adversarial Contexts and Stochastic Follower Types}
+\subsection{Adversarial contexts and stochastic follower types}

 To get no-regret guarantees when the sequence of contexts is chosen adversarially and the sequence of follower types is chosen stochastically, we instantiate~\Cref{alg:meta} with the Optimism in the Face of Uncertainty for Linear models (OFUL) linear contextual bandit algorithm of~\citet{abbasi2011improved}.
 OFUL leverages the principle of optimism under uncertainty to balance exploration and exploitation.
 Specifically, it assumes a linear relationship between utilities and actions such that $\E[u_t] = \langle \vv_t, \vtheta^* \rangle$, where $\vv_t \in \mathbb{R}^K$ is an action from some exogenously-given set $U_t$, and $\vtheta^* \in \mathbb{R}^K$ is an unknown parameter.
 OFUL maintains a confidence set $C_t$ over $\vtheta^*$ in round $t$ such that $\vtheta^* \in C_t$ with high probability, which it updates based on the noisy observed utility $u_t$.
 In each round, it then selects the action that maximizes the upper confidence bound on the expected reward, i.e. it plays action $\vv_t \in \arg\max_{\vv \in U_t, \vtheta \in C_t} \langle \vv, \vtheta \rangle$.